n3dst4/gumshoe-fvtt/DEVELOPMENT.md

    Otherwise, continue.

-7. Fast-forward `release` to `main` (yes this is a funky use of `fetch`):
+7. Fast-forward `release` to `main`:
-4

     ```sh
     pnpm run update-legacy-release-branch
     ```

-8. Head over to the [CI page][gh-ci] and wait for the pipeline to finish.
+8. Wait for the release email from GitHub (or go to the [CI page][gh-ci] and wait for the pipeline to finish if you're rushing.)

-9. Create a new release on https://foundryvtt.com/packages/investigator/edit

-    You can mostly copy everything from the line before, but **update the version number and the version number in the URLs**.
-You can also update the compatible Foundry versions as long as you've made the same change in `system.json`.

-10. Barf forth glad tidings on the [Pelgrane's Virtual Tabletops Discord channel][pelgrane-discord] and the [Foundry Package Releases channel][fprd].
+9. Barf forth glad tidings on the [Pelgrane's Virtual Tabletops Discord channel][pelgrane-discord] and the [Foundry Package Releases channel][fprd].

     Paste in the CHANGELOG entry you just wrote, adding "INVESTIGATOR" in front of the version number to give people context.